Shannon-Goddard/Correlation_vs_Causation/README.md

 - models limitations

 ## Presentation
 The presentation can be found in [Google Slides](https://docs.google.com/presentation/d/14h7wNLqN1Vh8AVsPMiOpv18YU4jbhMqiKdh0yhPtdns/edit?usp=sharing)
-The presentation should be finalized in Google Slides and include the following:
-Slides are primarily images or graphics (rather than primarily text).
-Images are clear, in high-definition, and directly illustrative of subject matter.

 ## Sources
 ### Description of the source of data